A Logical Characterization of Constant-Depth Circuits over the Reals: A Characterization for - UP-AC0

 We can now use $val_x$ to define a formula $\varphi$ over signature $\{\{\}, \{f\}, \{t, in, c, pred\}\}$ which defines the set decided by $\Cn$ as follows: (Recall that $d$ denotes the depth of the circuits of the circuit family defining $S$.)

 The formula $\varphi$ is independent of the input length $n$, however the interpretations of its function symbols of $L_a$ are not. \end{proof}

-\subsection{A Characterization for \texorpdfstring{\unip{}{\normalfont -}\ACO}{UP-AC0}}
+\section{A Characterization for \texorpdfstring{\unip{}{\normalfont -}\ACO}{UP-AC0}}

-Having now developed a description for the non-uniform \ACO, in the upcoming part of this paper we derive descriptions for two of its uniform variations.
+Having now developed a description for non-uniform \ACO, in the upcoming part of this paper we derive descriptions for several of its uniform variations.
+In particular, we are going to have a look at two uniform subclasses and one generalization of \ACO based on time complexity of \R-machines and one uniform variation based on logical descriptions.
 We start by giving a description for the polynomial time uniform \unip{}-\ACO.
-It turns out that we can define our previously introduced rules $\SUM$ and $\PROD$ by using a polynomial time extension to our first-order logic and therefore can use that logic to define the sets of \unip{}-\ACO.

 For this reason, we introduce another notation here: